Stickykenny/Playground/scripts/README.md

 Will you publish the Excel linked to this script ?

-> No need to, it's a really a simple Excel if you understand the script
+> No need to, it's a really simple Excel if you understand the script